 One of the places where the Viking Age can be experienced close at hand is the Viking fortress of Trelleborg, near Slagelse in West Zealand.
-In an area of natural beauty are the impressive remains one of the Vikings’ great ring fortresses.
-Trelleborg was constructed around AD 980 by King Harald Bluetooth.
-Come close to the Vikings of 1000 years ago in the surroundings of the Tude valley.
+The impressive remains of one of the Vikings’ great ring fortresses were originally constructed around AD 980 by King Harald Bluetooth and are located in the beautiful area of Tude ådal.
 The museum at Trelleborg includes models, archaeological finds and reconstructions that give a vivid impression of Trelleborg’s history, its inhabitants and the function of the fortress.

 Viking Festival 2018

 Viking Fortress Trelleborg welcomes you to the Viking Festival 2017 from Saturday 14 July to Sunday 22 July.

 Trelleborg is a viking fortress situated in western Zealands beautiful countryside outside the modern city of Slagelse.

 Click here for the 2018 program as well as a detailed summer program.
 English tours can be arranged

 There is free admission to the museum and fortress area.
 We are closed on mondays.
 There is an entrance fee during the Viking Festival in July.

 Trelleborg is closed for the Winter.
 We open again 28 March

 During Viking festival (14 July - 22 July): Adults 120 d.kr.
 Kids 30d.kr.